onaio/help/guides/getting-started/_posts/2014-11-12-getting-started.md

 ##### <a name="adding_forms_to_projects"></a>Adding forms to Projects

-Upload your XLSForm to publish the form to the Project and make it available for download to the phone and for data gathering.
+Upload your finished XLSForm to a Project in your Ona account to make it available for download and data collection.

 ##### <a name="the-dashboard"></a>The dashboard